Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Arizona Performance Insights

-- The Wildcats average 92.3 points per game (second in college basketball) while allowing 73.4 per contest (239th in college basketball).
-They have a +246 scoring differential overall and outscore opponents by 18.9 points per game.
+- The Wildcats' +246 scoring differential (outscoring opponents by 18.9 points per game) is a result of scoring 92.3 points per game (second in college basketball) while giving up 73.4 per contest (239th in college basketball).

-- Arizona wins the rebound battle by 13.0 boards on average.
-It collects 44.2 rebounds per game, which ranks fifth in college basketball, while its opponents grab 31.2 per contest.
+- Arizona wins the rebound battle by an average of 13.0 boards.
+It is recording 44.2 rebounds per game (fifth in college basketball) compared to its opponents' 31.2 per contest.

-- Arizona connects on 7.5 three-pointers per game (179th in college basketball) at a 36.2% rate (81st in college basketball), compared to the 8.7 per contest its opponents make while shooting 34.2% from beyond the arc.
+- Arizona knocks down 7.5 three-pointers per game (179th in college basketball) while shooting 36.2% from beyond the arc (81st in college basketball).
+It is making 1.2 fewer threes per outing than its opponents, who drain 8.7 per game while shooting 34.2%.

-- The Wildcats' 106.2 points per 100 possessions on offense rank 17th in college basketball, and the 84.4 points they allow per 100 possessions rank 59th in college basketball.

 - Arizona wins the turnover battle by 1.8 per game, committing 12.5 (250th in college basketball) while its opponents average 14.3.